EMDR-Intensives

 Video produced by the governing board for EMDR therapy, EMDRIA.

 At Nodelman Counseling & Psychotherapy, EMDR has been shown to help those suffering from the burden of trauma, self-esteem issues, depression, phobias and stressful life events.
+More recently, Jordan has worked with adults living with ADHD, ADD and Learning Differences who have found themself in repeated cycles of anxiety, procrastination, and lowered esteem.
+EMDR has been transformative for many people living with ADHD, ADD and Learning Differences shift unhelpful thoughts.

 It has also been shown to be highly effective as a way of helping clients looking to shift out of negative beliefs and negative self-evaluation that are holding them back from living a fulfilling life.